Accredited Advice Agencies

 http://www.legionscotland.org.uk/

-Royal British Legion Scotland (Legion Scotland) is Scotland's largest veterans' membership charity.
-We look after the interests of Scotland's ex-service men and women as well as their families, whether they left service yesterday or 50 years ago.
-We do this by providing comradeship and practical support such as our wellbeing and befriending service, a range of grants, and our specialist disablement pensions advice and advocacy service.
+The Royal British Legion Scotland (Legion Scotland) is Scotland's largest veterans' membership charity.
+It looks after the interests of Scotland's ex-service men and women as well as their families, whether they left service yesterday or 50 years ago.
+It offers comradeship and practical support such as a wellbeing and befriending service, and a specialist disablement pensions advice and advocacy service.

-Our disablement pensions service is provided free to veterans who have become disabled, physically or psychologically, as a result of their service in the Armed Forces.
-We offer telephone based advice on potential claims, help with completing claim forms, and representation at pensions tribunals.
-As the largest specialist provider of this service in Scotland, every year we represent around 200 ex-service personnel at war pensions tribunals and give advice to countless thousands more.
+Its disablement pensions service is provided free to veterans who have become disabled, physically or psychologically, as a result of their service in the Armed Forces.
+It offers telephonic advice on potential claims, help with completing claim forms, and representation at pensions tribunals.

 Scotland Shelter